- Who We Help

 Remember: within the manufacturing industry, there will be a mix of marketing methodologies and tactics.
 However, the pieces that tend to glean the highest ROI long-term will likely be attributed in large part to your inbound marketing efforts.

 Inbound marketing is robust and has many pieces, but they all work together to create one harmonious effort to attract visitors, convert visitors into leads, nurture leads into customers, and inspire customers to be brand advocates.
-Key components of inbound marketing include developing target personas, establishing SMART goals, building better brand experiences, creating a strategy, and analyzing the data to make improvements.
+Key components of inbound marketing include developing target personas, establishing SMART goals, building better brand experiences, creating a strategy, and analyzing the data to make continuous improvements.

 According to HubSpot, a buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.
 These personas also describe what the target customers’ days are like, the steps they take to make decisions, and the challenges they face in that decision-making process.